Short answer

 The site does not have enough reliable evidence yet

-Example: AER buying routes, final token contract details, mainnet timing, wallet support, and exchange listings remain unknown until reliable sources confirm them.
+Example: token buying routes, final contract addresses, mainnet timing, wallet compatibility, and exchange listings remain unknown until confirmed by a reliable primary source.

-AER token coverage is handled conservatively because token-related searches are where readers face the highest risk.
-CryptoWisdomHub may explain AER's stated utility, official token role, listing status, wallet context, and fake-token risk, but it does not present AER as buyable, listed, safe, or investable unless that status is confirmed by reliable sources.
+Token coverage is handled conservatively because token-related searches are where readers face the highest risk.
+CryptoWisdomHub may explain a token's stated utility, official role, current listing status, and relevant safety risks, but it does not present any token as buyable, listed, safe, or investable unless that status is confirmed by reliable sources.

-The site does not publish speculative price targets, hype language, or investment recommendations.
-If a future exchange listing, token contract, claim process, wallet route, or reward program becomes public, the page covering it should identify the source, the date checked, and the exact limitation of the evidence.
+The site does not publish price targets presented as guaranteed forecasts or investment recommendations.
+Scenario-based price analysis, grounded in supply mechanics, comparable launch data, and clearly labeled as illustrative rather than predictive, is a different category of research and is published with prominent financial disclaimers.
+Hype language and unsupported promotional price calls are not published.
+If an exchange listing, token contract, claim process, wallet route, or reward program becomes public, the page covering it should identify the source, the date checked, and the exact limitation of the evidence.

 Allowed